Infowars: Claims of sexual harassment and antisemitism

 In 2017, Haaretz reported that Infowars had accused Israel of involvement in the 9/11 attacks, accused the Rothschilds of promoting "endless war, debt slavery and a Luciferian agenda", and claimed that U.S. healthcare was under the control of a "Jewish mafia".

-In February 2018, Jones was accused by two former employees of antisemitism, anti-black racism and sexual harassment of both male and female staff members.
+In February 2018, Jones was accused by two former employees of antisemitism, anti-black racism, and sexual harassment of both male and female staff members.
 He denied the allegations.
 Two former employees filed complaints against Jones with the Equal Employment Opportunity Commission.

 Removals from other websites

 On July 27, 2018, Facebook suspended Alex Jones's official page for thirty days, claiming Jones had participated in hate speech against Robert Mueller.
 This was swiftly followed by action from other bodies—on August 6, Facebook, Apple, YouTube and Spotify all removed content by Alex Jones and Infowars from their platforms for violating their policies.
 YouTube removed channels associated with Infowars, including The Alex Jones Channel, which had gained 2.4 million subscriptions prior to its removal.
 On Facebook, four pages associated with Infowars and Alex Jones were removed due to repeated violations of the website's policies.
 Apple removed all podcasts associated with Jones from its iTunes platform and its podcast app.
 On August 13, Vimeo removed all Jones's videos because they "violated our terms of service prohibitions on discriminatory and hateful content".
 By February 2019, a total of 89 pages associated with Infowars or Alex Jones had been removed from Facebook due to its recidivism policy, which is designed to prevent circumventing a ban.
-In May 2019, President Donald Trump tweeted or retweeted defenses of people associated with Infowars, including editor Paul Joseph Watson and host Alex Jones, after the Facebook ban.
+In May 2019, President Trump tweeted or retweeted defenses of people associated with Infowars, including editor Paul Joseph Watson and host Alex Jones, after the Facebook ban.
 Jones's accounts have also been removed from Pinterest, Mailchimp, LinkedIn, and Instagram.
-The Wikipedia community deprecated and blacklisted Infowars as a source by snowball clause consensus in 2018, determining that Infowars is a "conspiracy theorist and fake news website".
+The Wikipedia community deprecated and blacklisted Infowars as a source by consensus in 2018, determining that it was a "conspiracy theorist and fake news website" and that it had a "snowball's chance in hell" of being used as a source.